microsoft/service-fabric/release_notes/Service-Fabric-72CU4.md

 # Microsoft Azure Service Fabric 7.2 Fourth Refresh Release Notes

-This release includes stability fixes as described in this document. **Due to the holiday season, this update will only be available through manual upgrades.
+This release includes stability fixes as described in this document.

+**Due to the holiday season, this update will only be available through manual upgrades.
 Clusters set to automatic upgrades will not receive this update unless toggled to manual.
-At this time only the Windows release is available, and we will begin the Linux release soon**
+At this time only the Windows release is available, and we will begin the Linux release soon.**

 The following packages and versions are part of this release: